 This task is performed only for purposes of shutdown mode analysis.
 The current practice for modelling this changing plant operational environment during low power and shutdown in the PSA is to define a number of POSs which are used to describe the operational stages during the outages.

-The current practice for modelling this changing plant operational environment during low power and shutdown in the PSA is to define a number of POSs which are used to describe the operational stages during the outages.

 The definition of POS is one of the main stages in the implementation of the activities for PSA Level 1 realization for low power and shutdown reactor.

 The purpose of this SPSA task is to establish a list of operational states within which the main unit parameters and system configuration may be accepted as permanent.
 That allows to develop a probabilistic model for each separate state, thus ensuring the completeness of the investigation and all more essential changes in the system configuration and unit parameters are taken into account.
 Each POS defines boundary conditions for a “Mini PSA".